twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 - **Standard Separators:** The structure of an ASTM message uses specific characters to separate different data elements.
 Depending on the specific implementation, these separators could be commas, pipes ("|"), or other characters.

-- **Data with Separators:**  Sometimes, the data might contain the same separator character used in the structure of the message.
+- **Data with Separators:**  Sometimes, the data might contain the same character used in the structure of the message.

 Escape sequences avoid confusion when the receiver reads a message.
 The special character sequence tells the receiving system to interpret the escape sequence as a separator *character*, not part of the message's structure.